Last Updated 02/25/2022

-This site, Rampart Ridge, is a historic unmaintained, unmanaged, and unimproved alpine site.
+This site, Rampart Ridge, is a historic unmaintained, and unimproved alpine site.
 This guide is for historic reference purposes only.

-Protocol: Not regulated or managed, land on dry lake bed.
+Protocol: Land on dry lake bed.

 Contacts: Paul Dees, (206) 618-7188 or Ron Barbera (206) 409-3127